charisra/perspectivetool/README.md

 ## How to run

+First of all replace the dummy Firebase configuration in shiftChallenge/src/Firestore.js with the configuration variables I shared via slack.

-In the project directory, you can run:
+Next, in the project directory, run:

 ### 1)  cd into shiftChallenge
 ### 2) `npm install` (only once)
 ### 3) `npm start`